Juries in England and Wales: Trial without a jury

 There are also provisions under the Domestic Violence, Crime and Victims Act 2004, ss.17–20 to try defendants accused of domestic violence on sample counts and, on conviction, for the remainder of the counts to be tried by a judge alone.
 These provisions came into force on 8 January 2007.

 If the defendant pleads autrefois (i.e. claims that he has already been acquitted or convicted of the offences charged), the judge now decides the matter without a jury.

 Between 1973 and 2007 trials in Northern Ireland could be held without a jury in special courts known as Diplock courts.

+Majority verdicts

+Majority verdicts have been allowed in England and Wales since the Criminal Justice Act 1967.
+Before this all criminal convictions required a unanimous verdict.
+The exact majority required depends on the number of jurors, and failure to reach this threshold may lead to a retrial.
+The judge should press the jury for a unanimous verdict.
+In the Crown Court the judge must not, in any event, suggest that a majority is acceptable until after 2 hours and 10 minutes.
+This was originally 2 hours but it was extended to allow time for the jury to settle after retiring.
+In practice the majority verdict direction is often given after much longer than the minimum two hours required.

+When the jury is called to deliver a verdict after majority directions have been given, a careful protocol of questions is followed: only in the event of a guilty verdict is it asked whether all jurors were agreed on that verdict, to prevent any acquittal from being tainted by it being disclosed that any jurors dissented.
+The protocol is followed separately for each charge.
+Majority verdicts are treated the same as unanimous ones, for example they are not taken as a mitigating factor during sentencing.

 Inquests

 A senior coroner may hear an inquest without a jury unless the senior coroner has reason to suspect that the death occurred in custody or otherwise in state detention and that either the cause of death was a violent or unnatural one or the cause of death is unknown; or the death resulted from the act or omission of a police officer or a member of a service police force, in the purported execution of the officer's or member's duty as such; or that the death was caused by a notifiable accident, poisoning or disease, as defined in the Health and Safety at Work etc. Act 1974.
 An inquest into a death may be held with a jury if the senior coroner thinks that there is sufficient reason for doing so.